-There are dozens of memorials and tributes to individuals throughout the park.
+There are dozens of memorials and tributes to individuals through out the park.
 They range from plaques to fountains with locations ranging from highly visible to secluded and unseen.
-While there are small plaques with words of thanks to the Prescott Sisters, it has been noted that a more grand tribute is warranted.
-A public art component may be suitable for an appropriate homage to Mary and Josie for their foresight and tenacity.
+A consolidation of memorials would be effective in communicating the importance of various contributions over the years.
+Whether it be a memorial wall or a consistent plaque type and mount, there are many ways to refine the memorial strategy for better effectiveness.
+While there are small plaques with words of thanks to the Prescott Sisters it has been noted that a more grant tribute is warranted.
+A public art component may be suitable for an appropriate homage to Mary and Josie for their foresight and tenacity in being the change they wished to see in Portsmouth.